 - Find the next shape in a tukutuku pattern by ‘chunking’ the pattern spatially or by using numbers organised in a table.

-- Use fair testing to create a top the spins.
+- Use fair testing to create a top that spins.

 - Gather and organise data to improve the performance of a spinning top.